Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 In this phase we sync up the new target PSMDB 3.x server with the live source TokuMX 2.x server which has been continuing to operate through this entire migration process.
-In order to do this, with use the toku2mongo tool primed with the GTID we recorded during the dump phase.
+In order to do this, we use the toku2mongo tool primed with the GTID we recorded during the dump phase.

 1. Begin operation of the toku2mongo tool: